9 PR Tips from WIRED Magazine’s Pitching Guide

 1. Create ‘how to pitch stories’ guides for your biz.

-This guide was written specifically for freelancers looking to pitch stories to WIRED, but it lays out a great framework to pitch your own new projects, collaborations, or launches
+This guide was written for freelancers looking to pitch stories to WIRED, but it lays out a great framework to pitch your own new projects, collaborations, or launches

 The learnings we outline here apply to the research you'll do for any new publication you want to pitch.
 You can make a How to Pitch Stories to XYZ, guide for any publication you want to send a story to.